samswain2/CDL-UseCases/README.md

 4. For more information, refer to the DOCUMENTATION.md file

 # Contributing
-Please contact ... for details on how to contribute to this project.
+Please contact Sharika for details on how to contribute to this project.

 ### AWS architecture (WIP)
 [Cost estimate](https://calculator.aws/#/estimate?id=1483578a255cd885954239b93c9ac7045dd915bd)